OleHolmNielsen/Slurm_tools/slurmacct/README.md

 ```
 slurmacct
 topreports
+jobstats
 ```

 slurmacct tool
 --------------

 Specific start and end Time/Date for the report may be specified.
-The default period is last month.
+The default period is the last full month.

 The -c option selects the current month until today, and -w selects the last week.